 Here's how it will show up on the checkout page:

 As you've seen above in the Shopify Checkout example - it features the coupon code input box on the right-hand side, in the mini-cart section.

 To enable it, click on the pencil icon - next to the mini cart.
 And uncheck the ‘Hide coupon’ option on the right-hand side panel:

 Further, you can make the coupon code box collapsible by checking the 'make collapsible' option on the left-hand side panel of your Shopify checkout page.

 This is another brilliant technique.
 WooFunnels Checkouts, on default, optimizes the checkout experience for mobile.

 The form fields line up one below the other - eliminating the need to pinch and zoom and a collapsible order summary section shows up.

-The collapsible order summary exclusively shows on mobile.
+The collapsible order summary is exclusively shown on mobile.